Directions & Useful Travel Tips

 In summer, it gets light about 4:30am and stays light until almost 9:30pm.

-When you open it, you will see a skinny zone along the northwest corner of the coast that includes Astoria at the top of the zone…..this is our zone.
+The Oregon Department of Transportation links to a NOAA Weather Report that, in our opinion, tends to be the most accurate report for our area.
+When you open it, you will see a skinny zone along the northwest corner of the coast that includes Astoria at the top of the zone – this is our zone.

 Being aware of the tides is an integral part of our life here on the coast.
-Here is a link to our local area tide table so that you can use it to plan your travels and your daily activities.
-For example, our 2 1/2 mile wide secluded beach is just across the street and has wonderful tide-pooling opportunities on either end, best seen at low tide….the Arch formations are at the south end of the beach.
+For example, our 2 1/2 mile wide secluded beach is just across the street and has wonderful tide-pooling opportunities on either end, best seen at low tide.
+The Arch formations are at the south end of the beach.
+Here is a link to our local area tide table so that you can use it to plan your travels and your daily activities:

 Tides can be difficult to predict, and there may be discrepancies between different Tide Chart sources.
 So be sure to check your sources when making plans.